dlang/visuald/README.md

 License information
 -------------------

-This code is distributed under the terms of the Artistic License 2.0.
+This code is distributed under the terms of the Boost Software License, Version 1.0.
-For more details, see the full text of the license in the file LICENSE.
+For more details, see the full text of the license in the file LICENSE_1.0.txt.

 The installer comes with a number of additional products:
 - cv2pdb: http://dsource.org/projects/cv2pdb by Rainer Schuetze